-At the latest elections to Newcastle City Council in May 2021, Pauline Allen was returned with 1927 votes, a majority of 1079 over the Conservatives, after a 5-way contest
+At the latest elections to Newcastle City Council in May 2022, Robin was returned with 2085 votes, a majority of 1260 over Labour, after a 5-way contest.

 To receive Parklands eFocus regularly (more news, more quickly) in addition to the regular Parklands Focus through your door, which is produced and delivered without cost to taxpayers, email "subscribe" and your post code to firstname.lastname@example.org

 UK Government National Lockdown for England (from midnight Monday 4 January 2021): National lockdown: Stay at Home - GOV.UK (www.gov.uk)

 UK Government National Lockdown for England - detailed guidance (downloadable leaflet): NationalLockdownGuidance.pdf (publishing.service.gov.uk)

 UK Government National Lockdown for England - summary poster: COVID-19_England_Lockdown_Poster__Digital___1_.pdf (publishing.service.gov.uk)

 Covid-19 Roadmap - The UK Government has outlined a roadmap out of the current national lockdown across England.
 The first stages are due to commence on 8 March and continue in stages until at least 21 June.
 A summary is presented below.
 Full details of the Roadmap are available at: COVID-19 Response - Spring 2021 - GOV.UK (www.gov.uk)